o3de/sig-graphics-audio/testing-guidance/Test-Plan_-Atom-HW-Instancing.md

 - Hooks for fetching instanced draw call count that work with `-rhi=null`
 - Mobile devices ready to test
 - Configuration flag(s) and any console variables (cvar) used for testing, enabling and disabling the feature
-- Creation of an Editor Python Bindings (hydra) test automation case in AutomatedTesting project
+- Creation of an Editor Python Bindings test automation case in AutomatedTesting project
 - Profiling and benchmarking on Android and iOS devices

 ##### **3.2 Test Entry Criteria**